ilyaskurikhin/beesim/README.md

 ================================================================================

 This program aims to simulate an environment in which bees, living in hives, collect pollen from flowers to keep the other bees in their hive alive.
+Bears interact with the environment through eating hive's nectar, endangering bees.

 Installation
 ================================================================================